Clan MacBean: 15th, 16th and 17th centuries

 The Clan MacBean fought for Domhnall of Islay, Lord of the Isles, along with the rest of Clan Chattan at the Battle of Harlaw in 1411, where they suffered heavy losses.
 In the history of the Mackintoshes, chiefs of Clan Chattan, it is recorded that "Mackintosh mourned the loss of so many of his friends and people, especially of Clan Vean".

 The 12th chief of Clan MacBean was Paul MacBean who due to heavy debts was forced to give up his lands in about 1685.
 However, the lands were re-granted in the same year by Sir Hugh Campbell of Cawdor (Calder) to Paul's son William MacBean in Kinchyle.
-William's elder son Aeneas MacBean succeeded him, followed by Aeneas's nephew Captain Donald MacBean, son of his younger brother Gillies MacBean, who became famous as a result of his exploits at Culloden (see below).
+William's eldest son Aeneas MacBean, younger of Kinchyle was long thought to have succeeded his father; but he died long before him sometime before 18 May 1722, when he is first mentioned as deceased.
+Therefore, on William's death sometime between 24 December 1736 and 13 March 1741 the chiefship was inherited by his 2nd son Major Gillies 'Mor' MacBean, who became famous as a result of his heroic exploits and death at the Culloden (see below).
+Gillies was succeeded as Chief by his son Captain Donald MacBean.